nhsconnect/ITK-DocumentReference/Generation/Profile.DocumentReference/Extension-COFE-Care-Setting-Type-1.md

-An extension to detail the care setting type.
+An extension to detail the care setting type for the correspondence.